Explore Military Tools for ArcGIS

 - Save your project.

 You downloaded and installed Military Tools for ArcGIS, changed the coordinate system to meet military standards, and explored the Coordinate Conversion tool to discover the MGRS location of the battle.
-Next, you'll create map features to represent the German and American units that participated in the battle.
+Next, you will create map features to represent the German and American units that participated in the battle.
 Additionally, you can watch a Military Tools for ArcGIS overview and a Coordinate Conversion overview demonstrating the tools.

 Draw military symbols

 Previously, you adjusted your map's settings to meet military standards and familiarized yourself with some of the military tools.
-Next, you'll use the Military Symbol Editor to re-create the battlefield of Meuse-Argonne on October 7, 1918, by mapping and creating symbols representing American and German infantry regiments that fought in the battle.
+Next, you will use the Military Symbol Editor to re-create the battlefield of Meuse-Argonne on October 7, 1918, by mapping and creating symbols representing American and German infantry regiments that fought in the battle.

 This module begins with an explanation of the military decision making process (MDMP) to better understand your role as a planning staff officer.